Back to all blog posts

 Around the hive, three main factors can cause honey bees to become defensive:

-• Improperly located hive entrance: The location of Alvéole hives is always carefully chosen to ensure that their entrances are positioned in the ideal place for bees and humans, with each hive facing away from activity areas, to leave enough space for the bees to come and go as they please while foraging on nearby flowers.
-When the entrance to the hive is located away from busy areas, the bees’ defence mechanisms will not be accidentally triggered.
+The location of Alvéole hives is always carefully chosen to ensure that their entrances are positioned in the ideal place for bees and humans, with each hive facing away from activity areas.
+This design leaves enough space for the bees to come and go as they please while foraging on nearby flowers.

-• Bad weather: Bees can get used to just about any environment, from a windy rooftop to a busy patio, but if the weather suddenly changes, they might get briefly defensive if someone opens their hive.
+Bees can adapt to just about any environment, from a windy rooftop to a busy patio.
+But if the weather suddenly changes, they might briefly become defensive if someone opens their hive.
 (You would probably have the same reaction if the ceiling in your house heaved when it was raining heavily!)
-This rarely happens, however, and as a rule people themselves stay indoors to protect themselves from the rain, so there is no real risk.

 “The first time [when I approached a beehive] I stayed away, but I saw that the beekeepers weren’t scared at all and they later invited me to leave. involve more.
 First of all, you have to be comfortable – that helps a lot.
 Then other people see you and it shows them that there is nothing to worry about. »